Liverpool

 During Mental Health Awareness Week we hosted a Mental Health Matters event for our supported housing customers.
 Attendees were able to try a range of activities such as breathwork, meditation and relaxation, chair-based football and games designed to test personal reflexes, responses and reaction.

 In Kirkdale, we’ve partnered with Liverpool City Council to develop a joined-up approach to housing services for customers living in the area.
+We’ve also worked with local partners here to reduce fly tipping and antisocial behaviour.

 Providing homes our customers love

-During this time, we have also installed 238 new kitchens, 159 new bathrooms, 7 new roofs, 393 new doors and 183 new boilers, as well as the installation of new windows in 190 homes across Merseyside.
+Over this period, we have also made improvements to our existing homes across Merseyside and Cheshire West, including 316 new kitchens, 267 new bathrooms, 26 new roofs, 510 new doors and 218 new boilers, as well as the installation of new windows in 331 homes.

 Following feedback from customers, we have renewed front steps across homes in Kensington and Fairfield.